 Graz UNESCO World Heritage Historic Centre

 The City of Graz Historic Centre, including Schloss Eggenberg on its fringes, is a UNESCO World Heritage Site because of its harmonious blend of architectural styles through the ages.
-The mix of Renaissance, Gothic and Baroque architecture gave Graz the title of “the best-preserved city centre of Central Europe”.
-It’s a city where detail is in abundance, from the rooftops and delicate balconies to the old establishments that line the pavements and the wall-bound figurine details and frescos.
+The mix of Renaissance, Gothic and Baroque architecture gave Graz “the best-preserved city centre of Central Europe” title.
+It’s a city with abundant detail, from the rooftops and delicate balconies to the old establishments that line the pavements and the wall-bound figurine details and frescos.

 The compact Historic Centre is easy to navigate, where this integration of varying designs and structures is melded together in a small space by a hill and a park.
-From townhouses painted with old murals to romantic courtyards, open baroque squares and winding cobblestoned streets; it is a living history walking tour, with green spaces and sweeping viewpoints.
+It is a living history walking tour with green spaces and sweeping viewpoints, and in between, townhouses painted with old murals to romantic courtyards, open baroque squares and winding cobblestoned streets.

-Walking amongst the history, you can trace the Graz’s story from its early days as an old town with a fortress, through to the Imperial years of the late 1400s and beyond, and to the modern cultural, art and design foundations that have been added to the mix in recent years.
+Walking amongst the history, you can trace Graz’s story from its early days as an old town with a fortress through to the Imperial years of the late 1400s and beyond and to the modern cultural, art and design foundations that have been added to the mix in recent years.

 Graz Historic Centre Attractions